derektypist/tic-tac-toe/README.md

 As a user, I can choose whether I want to play as X or O.

+### Information Architecture

+The board is an object.
+It has the keys of 1,2,3,4,5,6,7,8 and 9.
+Its values are '','O' and 'X'.

 ## Features

 You can play against the computer or with another human player.
 If you play against the computer, you can choose X or O.  You can reset at any time, even before the outcome of the game.
 This is useful in an emergency.